The Two Minute Summary

 What to Look For

 A skateboard helmet softens the impact when the foam inside gives or crushes.

 The hard shell on most skateboard helmets holds up under multi impacts.
 Bike helmets use thin plastic that breaks immediately the first time you hit hard.

 The helmet must stay on your head.
 It's not a hat, just sitting there.
 It can fly off while you are flying through the air.
 So it needs a strong strap and buckle.
 And you need to remember to fasten it.

 Skateboard helmets are often black or a dark color.
 If you want to be seen on the street, get a bright color.

 A sticker inside the helmet tells what standard it meets.
 True skateboard helmets meet ASTM F1492.
 Some "skate-style" helmets only meet the CPSC bicycle helmet standard.
 Those are bike helmets, not skateboard helmets, even if they put a skateboard on the box.

 How to Buy

-SThe best skateboard helmets are "dual-certified" to both the ASTM and CPSC standards.
+The best skateboard helmets are "dual-certified" to both the ASTM and CPSC standards.
 For the latest list, check out www.helmets.org/dualcert.htm.
-Those helmets are designed for skateboarding and bicycling.
+Those helmets are tested for skateboarding and bicycling.
 But always look inside for the stickers that say they meet both CPSC and ASTM F1492 standards.
 Without the stickers, they don't meet both standards!